 An entirely different experience to many fantasy novels, but wonderful and a novel I would highly recommend.

-The comments section is open, and I'll be back on Friday.
-Thank you for reading my review of Our Lady of the Snow by Louise Cooper.
+The comments section is open Thank you for reading my review of Our Lady of the Snow by Louise Cooper.

-If you’ve enjoyed this review, you might be interested in reading my review of The Last Kashmiri Rose by Barbara Cleverly here.
-Or you might like to take a look at my review of The Magicians’ Guild by Trudi Canavan here.
+If you’ve enjoyed this review, you might be interested reading in my review of The Last Kashmiri Rose by Barbara Cleverly.

-If you fancy something different, you might like to take a chance on my review of Father of the Bride here.
+If you fancy something different, you might like to take a chance on my review of Father of the Bride.